|

-A flour tortilla is stuffed with grilled chicken and a generous portion of melted cheese then topped with a creamy jalapeño sauce.
-There are 520 total calories in one chicken quesadilla.
+A flour tortilla stuffed with grilled chicken and a generous portion of melted cheese is topped with a creamy jalapeño sauce.

-You can also customize your quesadilla order with Chipotle Sauce, lettuce, tomatoes, or other menu sauces and add-ons.
-Calories and nutrition content will vary with any additions or alterations to the standard order.
+Customize your quesadilla order with Chipotle Sauce, lettuce, tomatoes, or other menu sauces and add-ons.
+Calories and nutritional value will vary with any additions or alterations to the standard order.

 Calories